Duckman1970/Simple-Calculator/README.md

 1 - You need to install the jar file in target/ folder.

-2 - Open your terminal or cmd and then execute the program:
+2 - Open your terminal or cmd and execute the program:

 ```sh
 java -jar SwingCalculator-1.0-SNAPSHOT.jar